edhowler/classification_models/README.md

-# Classification models Zoo
+# Classification models Zoo (modified)
-Pretrained classification models for Keras
+Pretrained classification models for Keras modified to use [scSE blocks](https://arxiv.org/pdf/1803.02579.pdf).
+The weights for scSE blocks are not included (you need to train).

 ### Models:
 - [ResNet](https://arxiv.org/abs/1512.03385) models converted from MXNet: